-- Recognized Student Organizations may use university facilities and bulletin boards to advertise approved trips.
-However, the university does not imply any sponsorship of such trips by use of its facilities for advertisement purposes only.
+- Recognized Student Organizations may use University facilities and bulletin boards to advertise approved trips.
+However, the University does not imply any sponsorship of such trips by use of its facilities for advertisement purposes only.

 - Student trips must be registered and approved by the office that oversees their day-to-day operations and policies.
 This includes:

-- Center for Student Leadership & Involvement (for recognized student organizations)
+- Student Activities (for recognized student organizations)

 - Office of Residential Life (for RAs)

 - Department of Athletics (for Athletic Teams and Club Sports)

 - Other appropriate University offices (depending on the trip)

 - Students have no authority to contract for trips or travel arrangements on behalf of Bryant Campus Division heads (e.g. VPSA, Athletic Director, etc.), or their designees, are the only authorized agents of the University in this regard.
 Trips conducted against this policy by students or student organizations are not considered official University organization travel, and the sponsoring organization may have any or all of its privileges as an organization revoked.
 Individual students organizing such unauthorized trips may also be subject to disciplinary action.

 - Student organization advisors must notify the Department of Public Safety of buses coming onto campus to pick up students.
 They must indicate time and location of arrival.

 - Recognized Student Organizations should refer to the CSLI Manual for Recognized Student Organizations, or contact their Student Activities adviser, for specific information on travel guidelines related to their organization.
 This includes the type of travel they are authorized to conduct (e.g. daytime, overnight) and information on any professional staffing/adviser presence that may be required.